eshazen/scope-clock/hardware/psu/README.md

 It seems I have a bunch of surplus 12V transformers in my office, so probably will use two of those to generate the +8V and -5V with bridge rectifiers.

+## ECOs for Rev 1

+* Relay wiring wrong.
+Cut traces to J1 pins 1,3.
+Wire pin 1 to Relay pin 11 and pin 3 to relay pin 12.
+  (leave gap in cut, ~180VAC)